Celaena24/URV-Research-Project/README.md

 ## Frontend Setup

-1. Navigate to the `backend` directory:
+1. Navigate to the `frontend` directory:
    ```bash
    cd frontend